 If you love our royal family and appreciate British history, then you need to catch The Trooping of the Colour on the Mall on June 14th.
 Marking the Sovereign’s official birthday, this military parade, sees the Queen personally inspecting the troops.
 The ‘Colour’ is the battalion flag that is ‘Trooped’ (or passed) down the ranks of soldiers.
 This was traditionally carried out so that each soldier was familiar with his battalion’s flag, which is handy if you’re in a real battle!

 If you can’t be in London on the day itself, then you can catch one of the two rehearsals held two weeks and a week before the parade.
-Trooping of the colour is also broadcast live on British television, so have your Union flags at the ready.
+Trooping of the color is also broadcast live on British television, so have your Union flags at the ready.

 Live like Royalty at the Races